KOMODO NATIONAL PARK

 Safety!

-The sea between Flores and Sumbawa, eg Komodo National Park is unpredictable, can be very rough and is prone to whirlpools and currents, in particular near the islands Padar and Komodo.
+The sea between Flores and Sumbawa, eg around Komodo National Park is unpredictable, can be very rough and is prone to whirlpools and currents, in particular near the islands Padar and Komodo.
 In combination with strong winds and heavy rain this can become a critical situation.
-A seaworthy boat and a captain who knows the area very well is a must plus many other things.
-Too much risk is often taken and even sometimes illegal sailing (=without a permit from the harbour master).
+Also the moonphases of new moon and full moon can negatively affect the currents and waves.

 To come to the point: Labuan Bajo hasn't a good reputation when it comes to safety on water (actually the whole country hasn't).